-My interest in computer science can be captured in a sentence: “Computer Science enable people to solve problems in brand new way” When I first touched programming, I realized that it is not only fulfilling when you ran your own program successfully, but also really marvelous that it could create many amazing functions which only computers can do.
-Just like the creation of Enigma breaker for code breaking, and the color map problem which is the first major theorem proved with the help of computer.
-Computing is such a wonderful way for people to solve problems which people are not able to do before and this is the reason why I am so keen on this subject.
+My interests in computer science can be captured in a sentence: “Computer Science enable people to solve problems in a brand-new way”.
+When I first learnt programming, I realised that it is really marvellous that it could create many amazing functions, some of which can only accomplished by computers: the Four Colour theorem, the first mathematical theorem proved with the help of computer, and etc. Computing is such a wonderful way for people to solve problems which people were not able to solve before and this is the reason why I am keen on this subject.

-I once attended the summer camp for using computer algorithms to solve the Sudoku problems.
-At first, I tried to use the computer algorithms to try numbers on each grid and returned the correct one by backtracking.
-Thus, the ones came up in my mind were using the Depth First Search Algorithms (DFS) and Breadth First Search Algorithm (BFS) with backtracking.
+I once attended a summer camp where we were asked to solve the Sudoku problems using algorithms.
+At first, I attempted to use the computer algorithms to try numbers in each square and hence get a feasible solution by backtracking.
+Thus, the ones came up in my mind were the Depth First Search and the Breadth First Search.
 Considering the Sudoku as a graph with 81 vertices and there were edges between them representing their relationships.
-For instance, all the grids in the same row, column or block would have edges between their corresponding vertices.
-Each time, assigning a “color” from 1 to 9 to the vertex and the edges which connected them together could not be assigned the same color.
+For instance, all the grids in the same row, column or 3x3 sub-grid would have edges between their corresponding vertices.
+Each time, assigning a value between 1 and 9 to the vertex and the edges which connected them together could not be assigned the same colour.
 Then, we made a function to check the correctness of the Sudoku and saved the valid ones in the stack (DFS) or the queue (BFS).
 For example, in the first blank, try integer 1.
 If it is correct, it will go to the next blank.
 Else, it will backtrack to the previous one.
 By doing this recursively, we could work out the correct answers.
 DFS tries to go as far as possible whereas BFS discovers all the vertices at a certain distance before moving to the further vertices.
 Although the time complexity of BFS and DFS are both O(|V|+|E|), in different situations of the graph, their running time will be different.
 BFS depends on the width of the graph whereas DFS depends on the depth of the graph.
 Additionally, BFS usually takes more memory space as it needs to store more possibilities.
 In the case of Sudoku, the number possibilities are really large that the width of the graph is large.
 After testing, the DFS always takes less time than BFS.